iamchrissmith/iamchrissmith.github.io/_posts/2018-11-03-testing-truffle-migrations.markdown

 title:  "Testing Truffle Migrations"
 date:   2018-11-04 16:50:00
 description: Some thoughts on how tests can be used to develop better migrations in Truffle.
-categories:
+categories: [
-- blog
+  blog,
-- Solidity
+  Solidity,
-- Smart Contract
+  Smart Contract,
-- Ethereum
+  Ethereum,
-- Testing
+  Testing,
-- Truffle
+  Truffle,
-- Migrations
+  Migrations]
 ---

 At the beginning of October, I spoke at TrufflCon 2018 on "Smart Contract Testing Strategies".
 [You can view the code and presentation from that talk on Github](https://github.com/iamchrissmith/trufflecon-2018-testing-strategies){:target=>"blank"}.
 While preparing for that talk, I looked at a lot of smart contract tutorials that showed smart contract tests using `MyContract.deployed()` in their mocha tests.
-While this benefits, your tests by making use of the Truffle [Clean Room Environment](https://truffleframework.com/docs/truffle/testing/testing-your-contracts#clean-room-environment){:target=>"blank"} and speeds up your tests by only deploying a new set of contracts once per test file, I do not believe this leads to clean, easy to understand unit tests for your smart contracts.
+While this benefits your tests by making use of the Truffle [Clean Room Environment](https://truffleframework.com/docs/truffle/testing/testing-your-contracts#clean-room-environment){:target=>"blank"} and speeds up your tests by only deploying a new set of contracts once per test file, I do not believe this leads to clean, easy to understand unit tests for your smart contracts.
 As I describe in that talk, I believe it is better to use `beforeEach` blocks in your tests to deploy new contracts for each test, creating a clean state in which each individual test can run.
 For instance:
 ```javascript
 const MyContractAbstraction = artifacts.require('MyContract');